What is Uber

 - Car insurance policy under the same name as applicants.
 If you are driving your family’s car do make sure that your name is also under the insurance policy.
 You can easly add your name as driver for RM 10 to RM 20.

-4 wheel drive pick up, Van, 2 doors and 2 seater cars do not qualify as Uber cars.
+Van, 2 doors and 2 seater cars do not qualify as Uber cars.
 You will need a 4 doors vehicles.
 Wira and Iswara is not allowed too.
 Waja must be above 2010.

 Uber will also do a screening on whoever that has signup as a Driver.
 Driver must not have any previous criminal records, bad driving records and outstanding summons